countable/node-dogecoin/README.md

 node-dogecoin is a Dogecoin client for Node.JS.
 It is a fork of the excellent http://github.com/Weltschmerz/Kapitalize.git intended for use with Dogecoin.
 It's currently very nearly identical to Kaptialize, which can be used for Dogecoin too.
 The purpose of this repository is primarily:

-* Provide a one-stop resource for Node.JS developer to get started with Dogecoin integration.
+* Provide a one-stop resource for the Node.JS developer to get started with Dogecoin integration.
 * Prevent would-be Dogecoin web developers worrying whether the Bitcoin client will work out of the box.
 * Promote Node.JS development of Dogecoin web apps.
 * Identify and address any incompatibilities with the Dogecoin and Bitcoin APIs that exist now and/or in the future.